 - Room Type: Is there space for your baby to safely move around if they are mobile?

 - Sleeping Arrangements: Is a crib or baby/kid-sized futon provided?
+Do you have to pay extra for it?

 - Appliances: Do you need a microwave or kettle to prepare your baby’s formula and meals?